Woodland Ellroy Hall Fellowship Program

 Fellowship Award

-The Woodland Hall Fellowship is a one-year award that provides a $18,000 stipend, full tuition support, fees and health insurance for new doctoral students and a $13,500 stipend, full tuition support, fees and health insurance for new master’s students
+The Woodland Hall Fellowship is a one-year award that provides a $16,000 stipend, full tuition support, fees and health insurance for new Master’s students

 Eligibility